aodin/go-http-tutorials/README.md

 #### Upload Data

-* How to POST form data to a server
-* How to read POST form data
 * How to upload a file to a server
 * How to read an uploaded file
 * How to save an uploaded image